evhub/conditioning-predictive-models/posts.md

      We could also try to mitigate the risk of predicting a superintelligent AI here via ensembling—e.g. comparing the results across similar runs and taking the majority vote.
 By reducing the variance on whether an individual question will be predicted to be answered by a superintelligent malign AI or a human, such an approach could make it much safer to run a lot of such trajectories without inevitably worrying that one of them would have to eventually predict a superintelligent AI.
 In mathematical terms, if we have a collection of random variables corresponding to whether an individual run would predict a superintelligent malign AI, reducing the variance of each variable, even if it doesn’t change the mean, can increase the probability that the sum of the random variables will be below some threshold.
 One problem with this approach, however, is that for it to work we have to be confident that predicting a malign superintelligent AI within the ensemble isn’t itself catastrophic—which it might be if, for example, the model predicts that such a malign AI would attempt to hack the computers it’s running on.

-_This is the third of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the third of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Rubi Hudson, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 # 3. The case for competitiveness